miladrahimi/phpcontainer/README.md

 ### Named bindings

-The previous examples show how to work with typed bindings, but in this section, another feature, named bindings, will be explained.
+The previous examples show how to work with typed bindings, but in this section, another feature, named bindings, will be demonstrated.

 ```php
 use MiladRahimi\PhpContainer\Container;